 Sarah Connelly Dip.
 Counsellor MBACP (Registered)

-I am a qualified counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), with a special interest in working with older children, young people and adults living with or alongside;
+I am an integrative counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), with a special interest in working with older children, young people and adults living with or alongside;

 - anxiety and low self-esteem